 June 2020.
 The paper of Alexandre Carvalho "Number and intrinsic activity of cobalt surface sites in platinum promoted zeolite catalysts for carbon monoxide hydrogenation" was highlighted by Professor Chris Williams as a Catalysis Science & Technology Editor’s Choice.
 Its ia a part of the themed collection: 2020 Catalysis Science & Technology Hot Articles.
 Please find the blog post showcasing our publication here

-May 2020 The paper of Bang, Deizi and Alan "Mobility and Versatility of the Liquid Bismuth Promoter in the Working Iron Catalysts for Light Olefin Synthesis from Syngas" in Chemical Science.
+May 2020 The paper of Bang, Deizi and Alan "Mobility and Versatility of the Liquid Bismuth Promoter in the Working Iron Catalysts for Light Olefin Synthesis from Syngas" was published in Chemical Science.
 Congratulations !

 May 2020 Contribution of our group to the Interreg 2 Seas project "Electrons to High Value Chemical Products (E2C)" was highlighted in the Newsletter of Polenergie Link